“Walking with a friend in the dark is better than walking alone in the light.”

 I love going hiking with my Dogs.
-We go out on the local trails three times a week, and go across the country once a year to hike different terrains.
+We go out on the local trails at least three times a week, and go across the country once a year to hike different terrains.
 My Dogs love it as much as I do, and there’s nothing better for refreshing the mind and the body than taking a walk under the open sky.
 However, I feel more closely connected with my Dogs, when we practice Mindful Walking together.

 Mindful Walking is the instance when each step that is taken is done deliberately, with attention and awareness.
 You focus on the moment at hand and the ground beneath your feet.
 It is not about planning your next step, nor is it about arriving at a predetermined destination.
 It’s about connecting with the present moment, and when you do this together with your Dog, it’s about connecting with each other.

 There are two types of Mindful Walking that I practice with my Dogs.
 The first is a formal practice, and the second is an informal practice.
 Doing either of these, whether together or separately, can bring you and your Dog closer to a deep friendship by sharing this special experience.